Changing your matrimonial property regime

 As stated, you have to approach the High Court for consent to change your matrimonial property regime.
-There therefore would be costs of an attorney who may instruct and advocate, and further costs in drafting and registration of the post nuptial contract.
+There, therefore, would be the costs of an attorney who may instruct and advocate, and further costs in drafting and registration of the postnuptial contract.
 Furthermore, there is advertisement cost involved as you would have to give notice in the Government Gazette and in one or two local newspapers.
 You would further have to serve your application on the Registrar of Deeds and give notice to your creditors via registered mail.
 The total costs can range from R 15 000 – 00 should your matter be straight forward, to R 20 000 – 00 should it be more complicated.

 Complicated would mean the joint estate has many creditors.
 Furthermore, there may be many assets in the joint estate that needs to be divided, especially if they are not easily describable.
 The above-mentioned fee is obviously dependent on your application not being opposed by any interested party.
 One reason for opposing the application could be that the Joint Estate is deeply indebted to a creditor, and she feels that her claim would be prejudiced by the proposed change.
 Should your application be opposed for any reason, many more hours will be spent fighting for the success of your application which could costs you a small fortune and you may even be ultimately unsuccessful.
 Therefore, you would need to advise your legal team of all relevant facts before the application is made.